minhtetnaing019/ict105-team2-MVP/docs/product-concept.md

 # Product Concept

 ## 1. Project Title
-**Smart Campus Lost-and-Found System**

----
+Peer Tutoring Booking Platform

-## 2. Target Users
+## 2. Target User

-### Primary Users
-- Students who have lost items on campus.
-- Students who have found items and want to report them.

-### Secondary Users
-- Campus staff or administrators who verify reports and update item status.

----
+**Primary User:** University students who need academic support in specific subjects.

+**Secondary User:** Student peer tutors who offer tutoring sessions and manage their availability.

 ## 3. Problem Statement

-Students currently rely on chat groups, social media posts, or visiting the campus office to report and search for lost items.
-This process is slow, unorganized, and makes it difficult to track the status of reported items.

----
+University students struggle to find reliable peer tutors during exam periods because they rely on informal methods such as chat groups and asking friends.
+These methods are slow, unreliable, and make it difficult to find available tutors.

 ## 4. Proposed IT Product

-The **Smart Campus Lost-and-Found System** is a web-based application that enables users to:

-- Submit lost item reports.
-- Submit found item reports.
-- Browse available lost and found records.
-- Search and filter items.
-- View detailed information about each item.
-- Track the status of reported items.
-- Allow administrators to verify reports and update item status.

----
+A web-based peer tutoring booking platform that allows students to browse tutor profiles, search by subject, view tutor availability, book tutoring sessions, and receive booking confirmations.
+Tutors can manage their profiles and available time slots.

 ## 5. Core Value Proposition
+The platform provides a centralized and structured way for students to discover and book peer tutors, making academic support easier to access while increasing tutor visibility and reducing the time spent searching for help.

+## 6. MVP Scope
+The MVP will include the following core features:

+- Student registration and login
+- Tutor profile listing
+- Search and filter tutors by subject
+- View tutor details and availability
+- Book tutoring sessions
+- Booking confirmation
+- Student dashboard for viewing bookings
+- Tutor dashboard for managing availability and bookings

+## 7. Out of Scope for Current Semester
+- Online video tutoring integration
+- In-app messaging or chat
+- Payment processing
+- Tutor verification using university records
+- AI-powered tutor recommendations
-The system provides a centralized platform for managing lost-and-found information.
-It improves communication, reduces confusion, and allows users to quickly search, report, and track lost or found items.
+- Native mobile applicationcommunication, reduces confusion, and allows users to quickly search, report, and track lost or found items.

 ---